 Tip: Using a lower timeframe, like the 30-minute is a great way to confirm momentum divergence if you are unsure about what your larger timeframe might be indicating.

-Once my MACD confirmed that the conditions were ripe to enter, I went ahead and placed my sell order at 59.30 with a stop-loss order above my red warning line at 60.80.
+Once the MACD confirmed that the conditions were ripe to enter, the sell order was placed at 59.30 with a stop-loss order above the red warning line at 60.80.

-I will typically aim for two targets and in this case, I placed my first target at the low of the correction with my second target at the lower red warning line.
+There are typically two targets and in this case, the first target was placed at the low of the correction with the second target at the lower red warning line.

 Tip: Not only do pitchforks work great at finding the end of corrections, but they ALSO work well to determine where you should place your targets.

 Just make sure that your pitchfork is sloping into the direction you want to trade.